 Historically companies have looked to ongoing learning and development programs in order to combat this knowledge loss, as well as help employees polish old skills with new ideas and continue to grow and expand capabilities within roles.

-Video can be a valuable tool in support of your sales enablement training regimen.
-Here’s how:
+Video can be a valuable tool in support of your sales training regimen.
+Here’s how.

 Many sales teams already role play customer scenarios to help team members learn new pitches, prepare for possible difficulties, and keep skills sharp.
 But unless they are recorded, those practice sessions really only benefit the participants.